Vitens/pi-vue/docs-src/interactive.md

 ```

 ## Cascader
-The cascader is a convienient component for selecting element context
-and path.
+You can use the cascader component to browse through an AF Element structure.
 ### Usage
 **Input**
 ```vue